 But employees should know what happens when they do not wear their uniform correctly, or if they fail to wear their uniform correctly after repeated offences.

-Stern Woman Telling Somebody Off
+Stern Woman Telling Somebody Off for not wearing uniform

-Your employees do not understand the policy fully
+Your employees don't understand the policy fully

-Woman not understanding something
+Woman not understanding the uniform policy

 Wut?